 The main cause of GI Stasis in rabbits is an unhealthy diet that is lacking in fiber.
 Rabbits need to be eating a lot of grass-based hay (such as timothy hay) to keep their digestion moving at a healthy pace.
 This means that the majority of their diet should be hay.

 Pellets, on the other hand, should only be a small part of the rabbit’s overall diet.
 You only want to give your rabbit about a tablespoon of pellets per pound of body weight.
 This means for a 4 pound rabbit, you only want to give them ¼ cup of pellets per day.

 Treats should also be kept to a minimum.
-A high amount of sugary foods can easily cause an imbalance in the rabbit’s gut, which can subsequently lead to digestive issues, such as GI Stasis.
+A high amount of sugary foods can easily cause an imbalance in the rabbit’s gut, which can subsequently lead to decreased fecal production and digestive issues, such as GI Stasis.

 To learn more about how to give your rabbit a healthy diet, visit Rabbit Diet 101.

 Other injuries or illnesses